How long until hair falls out after laser hair removal?

 Expectations from Laser Hair Removal

-After completing the laser hair removal using the Bareskin Device, the hair follicles will start to come out within a range of 7-30 days.
+After completing the laser hair removal using the Bareskin Kit, the hair follicles will start to come out within a range of 7-30 days.
 This is the part where some people may panic or assume that the procedure failed to work because of the redness and ingrown hair-like bumps that appear on the treated areas.
 It hasn’t failed at all but rather, the body is simply pushing hair right out of the follicle and sometimes, it gets trapped.

 Should hair growth occur at this point, using tweezers to pluck them out is not recommended.
 The dead hairs can be dealt with using a good but gentle scrub and cortisone will help with any redness or irritation.
 The hairs, no matter what length, are expected to fall out but if they aren’t, the body will work to expel them naturally.